 The world of 3D Mario games can seemingly do no wrong.
-Ever since Super Mario 64, each new release has continued to push the boundaries of what makes the platforming genre so great.
+Ever since Super Mario 64, each new release has continued to push the boundaries of what makes platformers so great.

 Super Mario Odyssey is no exception, and many would rank it as one of the best platformers on the Nintendo Switch.

-Super Mario Odyssey’s new mechanic this time involves using your hat to take control of various objects around the game world. it is a simple premise but allows for so much creative movement around levels and even more unique puzzles to solve.
+Super Mario Odyssey’s unique game mechanic involves using your hat to take control of various objects around the game world.
+It is a simple premise but allows for so much creative movement around levels and provides even more unique puzzles to solve.

 Games like Mario Odyssey are few and far between, but the amazing level design, fluid controls, and challenging but fair gameplay is something found in most Crash Bandicoot titles also.